Jrue Holiday NBA Playoffs Player Props: Bucks vs. Heat

 Jrue Holiday Insights vs. the Heat

-- Holiday's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Bucks rank 12th in possessions per game with 102.4.
+- The Bucks rank 12th in possessions per game with 102.4.
+His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- On defense, the Heat have given up 109.8 points per contest, which is second-best in the NBA.
+- The Heat are the second-best defensive squad in the league, conceding 109.8 points per game.

-- On the boards, the Heat are ranked sixth in the NBA, allowing 41.9 rebounds per game.
+- On the boards, the Heat have allowed 41.9 rebounds per game, which puts them sixth in the league.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked team in the league.
+- In terms of assists, the Heat are ranked 14th in the league, conceding 25.6 per game.

 Jrue Holiday vs. the Heat